-The BEST way to grill pork: juicy brined pork chops loaded with rosemary, herbs and garlic.
-Yum!
+The BEST way to grill bone-in pork chops: Brine the pork chops with a mixture of rosemary, herbs and garlic.

 This simple recipe for juicy brined pork chops is full of Italian style and tons of flavor, with rosemary, garlic and an intensely flavored fresh green sauce.